az23/js-tetris/readme.md

 Basic intro screen - Will take place of title screen for now

-Fixed drawing of straight block - Now each block of each brick has it's tile stored seperately when the straight block is rotated, these are changed so that the outlines are drawn correctly.
+Fixed drawing of straight block - Now each block of each brick has its tile stored seperately when the straight block is rotated, these are changed so that the outlines are drawn correctly.

 Known Issues: